 Location: Hart House

-The Near and Middle Eastern Civilizations Graduate Students’ Association (NMCGSA) of the University of Toronto invites proposals for the 21st Annual Graduate Students’ Symposium, to be held on March 9, 2017.
+The Near & Middle Eastern Civilizations Graduate Students’ Association (NMCGSA) invites you to save the date and to join us on occasion of the 22nd Annual Graduate Students’ Symposium to be held at Hart House on Monday, March 12, 2018.

 Two concurrent sessions will be running throughout the day at Hart House.